 Notes

-- Marinading is really important for juiciest results.
-Especially when using chicken breast.
-You can also use boneless skinless chicken thighs.
+- Marinading is really important for juiciest results, especially if using chicken breast.

 Leave a Reply